bryanz787/PomoPlayer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Adapted from resources and tips from CodingWithDawid.
-Icons and visual elements adapted from heroicons.com Circular progress bar courtesy of kevinsqi (Github: https://github.com/kevinsqi/react-circular-progressbar#readme)
+Adapted from resources and tips from CodingWithDawid.\n Icons and visual elements adapted from heroicons.com\n Circular progress bar courtesy of kevinsqi (Github: https://github.com/kevinsqi/react-circular-progressbar)

 ### Credit for audio resources used in this project: